Planes in four space and four associated CM points: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{thm:orbit version}] As mentioned, we now want to apply the joinings classification in \cite[Thm.1.4]{EL-joining2}.
 To this end, recall that $\SL_2$ and $\SU_2$ are simply-connected (\cite[p.64]{platonov}) so that $\BG$ is also simply-connected.
 In particular, it follows that $X_S$ is saturated by unipotents in the sense of \cite{EL-joining2} i.e.~the subgroup generated by the unipotent elements acts ergodically.
 Let $\mathbf{A}$ be a subgroup as in Lemma \ref{lemma:inv.of the limit}.
-Then almost every ergodic component of $\mu$ is again a joining for the $\Z^2$-action on $X_S$ given by $\mathbf{A}$.
-Let $\nu$ by one such ergodic component.
+Then almost every ergodic component of $\mu$ is again a joining for the $\Z^4$-action on $X_S$ given by $\mathbf{A}$ (as the Haar measures are ergodic for the $\mathbf{A}$-action).
+Let $\nu$ be one such ergodic component.
 It is sufficient to show that $\nu =m_{X_S} $ to prove the theorem.

-Moreover, by Corollary~1.5 in \cite{EL-joining2} we may as well show that the projection~$\nu_{m,n}$ of $\nu$ to any product of two factors $X_{m,S} \times X_{n,S}$ for $m<n$ is the trivial joining.
-Let $\mathbb{G}_m,\mathbb{G}_n \in \set{\SL_2,\SU_2}$ be the corresponding $\Q$-groups.
-By Theorem 1.4 in \cite{EL-joining2} there exists a linear algebraic group $\mathbb{M}<\G_m\times\G_n$ defined over $\Q$, a finite-index subgroup $M'<\mathbb{M}(\Q_S)$ and some $h \in (\G_m\times\G_n)(\Q_S)$ so that $\nu_{m,n}$ is the Haar measure on $\Gamma M' h$ where $\Gamma = (\G_m\times\G_n)(\Z^S)$.
-The measure $\nu_{m,n}$ is exactly invariant under the subgroup $h^{-1}M' h$, which has finite index in $M = M_\infty \times M_p \times M_q := h^{-1}\BM(\Q_S)h$.
-Since $h^{-1}M'h$ contains the projection of $\mathbf{A}$ to the $(m,n)$-th coordinate pair, the subgroup $M$ contains the projection of the Zariski-closure $\mathbf{T}$ of $\mathbf{A}$.
+Moreover, by Corollary~1.5 in \cite{EL-joining2} we may as well show that the projection~$\nu_{k,\ell}$ of $\nu$ to any product of two factors $X_{k,S} \times X_{\ell,S}$ for $k<\ell$ is the trivial joining.
+Let $\mathbb{G}_k,\mathbb{G}_\ell \in \set{\SL_2,\SU_2}$ be the corresponding $\Q$-groups.
+By Theorem~1.4 in \cite{EL-joining2} there exists a linear algebraic group $\mathbb{M}<\G_k\times\G_\ell$ defined over $\Q$, a finite-index subgroup $M'<\mathbb{M}(\Q_S)$ and some $h \in (\G_k\times\G_{\ell})(\Q_S)$ so that $\nu_{k,\ell}$ is the Haar measure on $\Gamma M' h$ where $\Gamma = (\G_k\times\G_{\ell})(\Z^S)$.
+The measure $\nu_{k,\ell}$ is exactly invariant under the subgroup $h^{-1}M' h$, which has finite index in $M = M_\infty \times M_p \times M_q := h^{-1}\BM(\Q_S)h$.
+Since $h^{-1}M'h$ contains the projection of $\mathbf{A}$ to the $(k,\ell)$-th coordinate pair, the subgroup $M$ contains the projection of the Zariski-closure $\mathbf{T}$ of $\mathbf{A}$.

-Assuming for a moment that $\BM = \G_m \times \G_n$ then for instance \cite[Cor.~6.7, p.~534]{boreltits1} proceeds to show that $\BM(\Q_S)$ does not have any proper, finite-index subgroup (as $\BM$ is simply-connected).
-In particular, $h^{-1}M'h = \G_m(\Q_S)\times\G_n(\Q_S)$ and $\nu_{m,n}$ is the trivial joining.
+Assuming for a moment that $\BM = \G_k \times \G_{\ell}$ then for instance \cite[Cor.~6.7, p.~534]{boreltits1} proceeds to show that $\BM(\Q_S)$ does not have any proper, finite-index subgroup (as $\BM$ is simply-connected).
+In particular, $h^{-1}M'h = \G_k(\Q_S)\times\G_{\ell}(\Q_S)$ and $\nu_{k,\ell}$ is the trivial joining.